DefJM/hemb/content/posts/2040305_ai-user-experience.md

 author: ["DefJM"]
 title: "AI user experience"
 date: 2024-03-05
-draft: true
+draft: false
-tags: ["AI-usability"]
+tags: ["UX-UI", "Human-AI-Interaction"]
 ---

-## User experience and usability for (Gen-)AI applications
+## We need to think more about user experience and usability for designing AI applications

-AI applications are different from conventional software systems in many ways.
-Lately I have been thinking a lot about their implications for user experience and usability.
-Challenges are manifold, ranging from managing the probabilistic nature of AI, to designing, testing and monitoring an effective chat bot experience, and understanding novel fallacies in LLM prompt-engineering as a developer.
-This post intends to provide an overview of AI-specific usability challenges.
+AI applications are different from conventional software systems.
+This has implications for user experience and usability.

-- Use case development: Understanding and designing around the probabilistic nature of AI is hard
-- Prompt engineering: Non-expert prompt engineers struggle with AI during development and implementation of chatbots
-- Chatbots: End-users struggle to grasp LLM and RAG limitations
-- AI-security: Wide-ranging AI-security threats often have their root in organisational and user-related mis-alignments, even more so than in technology issues
+Developers need to **understand the effects of probabilistic model outputs**.
+For example, what impact has a chatbot answer if it contains a hallucination?
+This is highly dependent on the given use case.
+It may be no problem if the chatbot is used to brainstorm design ideas.
+It may become a big no-go if the chatbot is used to support doctors in the diagnosis of serious illnesses.
+We need to design product experiences with non-perfect accuracies (and hallucinations) in mind.

+**Designing effective prompts and detect and avoid fallacies is surprisingly hard** (see [here](https://dl.acm.org/doi/10.1145/3544548.3581388) and [here](https://people.eecs.berkeley.edu/~bjoern/papers/zamfirescu-aicats-dis2023.pdf)).
+This also extends to testing, monitoring and providing controls for a save and effective chatbot experience.
+We have yet to coin the terms for different threats (e.g. "jailbreaking" vs "prompt injection", see Simon Willison's post [here](https://simonwillison.net/2024/Mar/5/prompt-injection-jailbreaking/)).

+## Human-AI-Interaction

-All their core, these challenges have in common that they are human-machine-interface (HMI) problems.
-Put simply, AI and GenAI-applications are a new category of tools for human end-users.
-When used effectively, these tools provide great benefit, conversely, when mis-understood and mis-used, they threaten to cause great damage.
+All their core, these are human-computer-interaction (HCI) challenges.
+AI and GenAI-applications particularly are a new category of tools for our dear human end-users.
+It is thus important to gain a better understanding how we interact with them. **Let's call this field Human-AI-Interaction - HAII**.

-### AI use case development

-### Prompt engineering
- - paper: "johnny can't prompt"

-### Chatbot limitations for end-users
-- paper: ragged technology frontier, centaurs and cyborgs

-### AI-security: Usability is a powerful security handle, which we should use more!
+An important component for Human-AI-Interaction is AI Explainability.
+This does not only include the scientific understanding of AI models from research perspective (see a good overview [here](https://course.aisafetyfundamentals.com/alignment?session=5)), but from the perspective of the end-user: How can Humans understand AI systems better?
+There are interesting studies, for example [in the healthcare field](https://ieeexplore.ieee.org/document/9614151).
+Human-AI-Interaction is an important component of AI-security (i.e. protecting AI systems against malicious actors) and AI-safety (i.e. protecting people and the environment against often unintended outcomes from AI systems).
+They have to be thought from HCI perspective, just as we do for the general Cybersecurity domain (see e.g. [International Conference on HCI for Cybersecurity, Privacy and Trust](https://2023.hci.international/hci-cpt)).